 In the Department of Correction, Mental Health Unit, this class is accountable for directing licensed clinical staff engaged in providing behavioral health services on a statewide basis.

-Receives administrative direction from the Chief Operating Officer or other administrative official of higher grade.
+Receives administrative direction from the Chief Mental Health Officer or other administrative official of higher grade.

-Directs staff assigned to Behavioral Health Services at DMHAS.
+Directs staff and operations of the Behavioral Health Services Division.

 EXAMPLES OF DUTIES

-Directs all departmental facility and community behavioral health care services to ensure conformance with agency mission, goals, objectives and statutory provisions; develops and administers effective mechanisms and processes for providing service system support and outcome based community monitoring and evaluation; manages design, development and implementation of departmental service systems; develops performance standards and criteria; develops, implements and evaluates policies, goals and objectives; oversees agency managed care operations and administrative services organization contract; maintains contact with individuals both within and outside agency who might impact on programs and/or services; participates in provider contract negotiations; administers the behavioral health budget and contracts; performs related duties as required.
+Directs departmental facility staff and operations of a behavioral health program to ensure conformance with agency mission, goals, objectives and statutory provisions; plans and manages division activities; develops and administers effective mechanisms and processes for providing service system support, monitoring and evaluation; develops performance standards and criteria; develops, implements and evaluates policies, goals and objectives; evaluates staff; prepares or assists in the preparation of the division budget; maintains contacts with individuals both within and outside of the division who might impact on program activities; promotes cultural diversity in workplace and ensures offenders rights; evaluates staff training and development needs; may testify in court or other administrative hearings; performs related duties as required.